localvoid/ivi/documentation/general/context.md

 }
 ```

-`updateContext` method is used to modify current context.
-All component descendants will receive a modified context.
+`updateContext` method is used to modify context.
+Values assigned with `updateContext` method won't be available to the
+component that updates context, new context values will be propagated to children.

 ```ts
 function A(props: null, context: Context) {